Self-love – An essential human quality that is not narcissism, nor is it selfishness or indulgence.

 The Who Am I worksheet enables individuals to enhance self-awareness by responding to six open-ended questions followed by several debriefing prompts.
 Readers first examine the fundamental question: “Who Am I?”
 In doing so, they can examine their thoughts, feelings, and behaviors by responding to three questions, for example:

 - Other people frequently view us differently from the way we see ourselves.
 How do you think your closest friend or family member would describe you in one paragraph?

 Three additional questions are included to identify external self-awareness, for example:

 - Now, try to forget others’ perspectives.
 If you were writing to your past self, what would you choose to include about who you are now?

 Finally, readers debrief by considering several aspects of their responses, for example:

 - What stands out from your answers?

-- What steps can you take to keep building on your self-awareness?
+- What steps can you take to keep building your self-awareness?

-This tool provides a simple way for individuals to practice introspection into both internal and external self-awareness, crucial for enhanced self-awareness.
+This tool provides a simple way for individuals to practice introspection into both internal and external self-awareness, crucial for enhanced self-love.

 5. Exploring Domains of Self-Worth